atulvinod/crwn-clothing/README.md

 # crwn-clothing
-A clothing store made using react
+A clothing store made using React.